-Ukrainian officials verbally stated that all EU-registered food additives are allowed in domestically produced and imported food products.
+Per Order No.45, all EU-registered food additives are allowed in domestically produced and imported food products.
 The most recent consolidated EU list, as stipulated by Annex II, Regulation (EC) No 1333/2008, is available here.
 This EU list is currently the only guidance for potential exporters.

-An importer may submit a petition to the MHCU requesting registration of a non-EU-approved food additive.
-The registration process should take less than 120 days.
+An importer may petition the MHCU to request registration of a non-EU-approved food additive.
+The registration process should take less than 180 days.
 In cases where the food additive is approved by a recognized, competent, international organization (see Executive Summary for a list of recognized organizations; the CODEX Alimentarius Commission is included), the additive can be registered under expedited procedures.
-Under expedited procedures, the MHCU will review a dossier available from the international organization and will conduct an assessment review of specific Ukrainian use conditions as well as the approved detection method availability.
-The expedited registration process should take less than 30 days.
-FAS Kyiv is unaware of any non-EU feed additive registration cases.
+Under expedited procedures, the MHCU will review the dossier available from the international organization and will conduct an assessment review of specific Ukrainian use conditions, as well as the approved detection method availability.
+FAS/Kyiv is unaware of any non-EU feed additive registration cases.

-According to the WTO accession Working Group Report (Paragraph 2327), Ukraine agreed to accept recommendations of the CODEX Alimentarius Commission on maximum residue levels.
-However, an exporter is advised to follow the EU-established MRLs for EU-approved substances, and CODEX-established MRLs for substances not on the EU list when such substances would be approved.
+According to the WTO accession Working Group Report paragraph 2327, Ukraine agreed to accept the recommendations of CODEX on maximum residue levels.
+However, an exporter is advised to follow the EU-established MRLs for EU-approved substances and CODEX-established MRLs for substances not on the EU list when such substances would be approved.